philippe86220/uno-q-webui-binary-clock-matrix/README.md

 POST /api/stop
 ```

-Puts the matrix into sleep mode and clears the display.
+Called by: the WebUI when the user clicks “Sleep Matrix”
+Purpose:
+Stops display updates and instructs the STM32 to clear the LED matrix.

 ---